Hossiy21/Mezmur-Zedawit/README.md

 ## 🙏 Acknowledgments

 - Ethiopian Orthodox Tewahedo Church for the sacred texts
-- Traditional Ethiopian music and chanting heritage
 - Open source community for the tools and libraries used

-## 📞 Support

-For questions or support, please [open an issue](https://github.com/your-username/psalm-reading-app/issues) on GitHub.

----

 *May the words of the Psalms bring peace and wisdom to your daily life.* ✝️